 3. It’s Also Common To Have Irregular Periods If You Had It Before Pregnancy

 If your cycle was irregular even before you became pregnant, the chances are that it may continue to stay that way even after a miscarriage.
 But, if your periods were always on time before the pregnancy and has become irregular after a miscarriage, you must consult your obstetrician-gynecologist.
-They may
+They may prescribe a hormone called progesterone to cleanse your uterine lining or may suggest that you take birth-control pills to regulate your cycle.2

 4. It Might Happen As A Result Of Weight Fluctuations